November 19, 2019

 -A lot of people feel that now in the 90s the music business is changing and becoming more receptive to pro-... to what used to be called "protest songs".
 Do you find that yourself?

 LL: I think we're just getting better at it.
-You know, a lot of times people concentrated on the negative side of things.
-And now we're finding more fun ways of getting a message across.
+You know, a lot of times people concentrated on the negative side of things, and now we're finding more fun ways of getting a message across.
 I heard of a bunch of transvestites that wanted to wear fur coats and... fake fur boats with blood all over them, and a placard saying "Fur Is A Drag".

 -That's great.
 What are your plans for the coming year?